 By: Anne Rinaudo

-Listen: Michael Frost in conversation with Stephen O’Doherty.
+Listen: Simon Tormey in conversation with Stephen O’Doherty.

 Article supplied with thanks to Open House.

-Anne is the producer of Open House – a weekly three-hour live talkback radio show exploring life, faith and Hope from a Christian perspective.
+About the Author: Anne is the producer of Open House – a weekly three-hour live talkback radio show exploring life, faith and hope from a Christian perspective.